This post may contain affiliate links. Please read our disclosure policy.

 Topping ideas

 Oven-roasted butternut Squash is tasty all on its own, but it’s also delicious with toppings.
-Here are some topping ideas that go really well with roasted winter squash.
+Here are some topping ideas that go well with roasted winter squash.

 • Spices – Cinnamon, nutmeg, or even a hint of cayenne would be delicious.